An introduction to local payment methods

 Offering local payment methods can help you to stand out in a competitive market, increase conversions and grow your customer base, but which businesses should offer them?

-Third-party sales through online marketplaces already account for the largest share of ecommerce globally and are set to grow to 59% by 2027.
+Online accounted for 62% of global retail ecommerce sales in 2024, generating $2.4 trillion.
 That gives third-party sellers access to an enormous potential customer base, but in order to fully take advantage of those consumers, they need to offer as many local payment methods as possible.

 If you trade with businesses in different regions, offering local payment methods is the best way to ensure a quick and easy transaction process between client and supplier, by avoiding the sticking points that plague cross-border payments.
 Not only does this mean everyone gets paid sooner, which helps to improve your cash flow, but it also maintains long-lasting business relationships.